 You might not have noticed it, but geospatial science is, well, everywhere.
 Yes, it plays a major role in what you’d consider ‘classic’ geospatial fields.
 Things like mapping territory, modelling landscapes, planning cities.
 But it’s also used to help solve problems across many more industries.

 When you study geospatial science, you actually open up a whole world of career possibilities.
 (Yes, your geospatial science skills could take you across Australia or overseas.)

-So let’s explore some of the applications of geospatial science that could be flying under your radar.
+So let’s explore some of the careers that use geospatial science that could be flying under your radar.
 You might just discover where you want to take your career next.